 The UAE National Agenda launched by H.H.
-Sheikh Mohammed Bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, includes a set of detailed national development priorities; organisations can align their CSR programs with specific themes to support the UAE's overall development goals in the sectors of education, healthcare, economy, police and security, justice, society, housing, infrastructure and government services.
+Sheikh Mohammed Bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, includes a set of detailed national development priorities; organisations can align their CSR programs with specific themes to support the UAE's overall development goals in the sectors of education, healthcare, economy, police and security, justice, society, housing, infrastructure and government services.11 obstacle in deciding where to concentrate their CSR efforts.
+The 'Smart Dubai' initiative aims to shortly bridge this gap by making data sets available on a single platform12.

-With an HDI value of 0.863d (2017), the UAE falls in the very high Human Development category; several organisations, therefore, were unsure about where to focus their CSR initiatives.
-Companies also cited limited data availability as an obstacle in deciding where to concentrate their CSR efforts.
-The 'Smart Dubai' initiative aims to shortly bridge this gap by making data sets available on a single platform.
+With an HDI value of 0.863^d (2017), the UAE falls in the very high Human Development category; several organisations, therefore, were unsure about where to focus their CSR initiatives.
+Companies also cited limited data availability as an